Target: Designing with Latin American Communities in Mind

 +

-secondary, scholarly
+scholarly research

-research sources evaluated
+sources evaluated

 process